wanderer-moe/api/README.md

 The Turso CLI can be ran on Windows using WSL.

-The API will connect to the local database if the environment is set to `DEV`, else it will connect to your production database.
+The API will connect to the local database if the environment is set to `DEV`, else - it will connect to your production database.

+To generate seed data, generate and migrate, you can run `pnpm drizzle:init:dev`.

 ### Wrangler